circuithub/atmosphere/README.md

 ----------
 # STATUS: UNSTABLE

 This project is currently undergoing a major upgrade in advance of its 1.0 release.
 You are advised against using this queueing system until relase day.

+update (2013.07.13): Expected release date is 2013.07.15.
+Stay tuned...

 -----------